 The FOMO effect, or the fear of missing out, influences purchases to great effect.
-68 percent of Millennials have purchased due to FOMO, within just 24 hours of feeling it.
+60 percent of Millennials have purchased due to FOMO, mostly within just 24 hours .
 Here are our tips for creating a FOMO strategy to increase Black Friday sales.

 50 percent of holiday shoppers have bought an item because it was on a limited-time sale or promotion.

 Urgency works because customers know that whatever deal you offer on Black Friday will expire, and if they want your bargain, they must act ‘now.’

 To build this sense of urgency in advance, put teasers onsite like “Don’t Miss Our Big Deal” and “60% Off – One Day Only” to give your customers a sense of what your deals will be and how they must hurry to get them.

 Another great way to create FOMO is to show you have a limited supply.
 You’ve seen this on both travel and retail sites with blurbs onsite and in ads like, “One dress left in this size,” “Three people are also viewing this product,” and “Deal available to first 50 customers.”